Trivadis/good-practice-template/de/9x90-Appendix-A_References.md

 # Appendix A: References

 <!-- markdownlint-disable MD013 -->

+The purpose of this Markdown file is to provide a references for this *Good Practice* Guide.
+Feel free to adjust it accordingly or omit / remove the markdown file.

 The following references are useful in the context of the Trivadis CPU Report and have been helpful in creating this report.

 General information on the Oracle Critical Patch Advisory: